Click the flag

 Now, for the first time, readers can find collected in one place key essays and excerpts spanning the whole of Kohl’s career, including practical as well as theoretical writings.
 The best writing from a lifetime in the trenches, from the renowned and much-beloved National Book Award-winning educator, The Herb Kohl Reader is destined to become a major new resource for old fans and a new generation of teachers and parents.

-How to Handle Difficult Parents: a Teacher’s Survival Guide.
-Suzanne Capek Tingley, $14.95
+How to Handle Difficult Parents: Proven Solutions for Teachers, 2nd Edition.
+Suzanne Capek Tingley, $23.95

 Practical advice for teachers, presented with a sense of humor.
 The stress of dealing with difficult parents remains one of the top reasons teachers cite for leaving the profession.
 How to Handle Difficult Parents helps teachers learn how to cope more effectively, with sound advice for working a wide range of parenting “styles”.